 5. Add Fats To Your Carbs

 I just talked about how high-glycemic carbohydrates disrupt blood sugar.
 Here’s a quick tip.
 Add healthy fat to your carbohydrates.
 The fat will slow the rate of your digestion, meaning less of a blood sugar spike, less of an insulin response, and slower fat storage.
-Healthy fats don’t make these carbohydrates healthy, but they help lessen their damage.
-So make sure to butter your bread, but of course, only in moderation.
+Healthy fats don’t

 What You Should Not Do